This homemade vegan sweet potato flatbread recipe can be baked or fried with 4 ingredients, including your favorite whole wheat or gluten-free flour.

 There are five ways you can prepare sweet potatoes for mashing:

 - Steam – Add peeled and cubed sweet potatoes to a steamer basket.
 Fill a pot with water not covering the basket.
-Bring the water to a boil, cover, and steam the sweet potatoes for about 15 minutes until they are fork tender.
+Bring the water to a boil, cover, and steam the sweet potatoes for about 15 minutes.

 - Baked halved – I used this method to make twice-baked sweet potatoes and am sold on it.
 Scrub and cut the sweet potatoes in half lengthwise.
 Lay them flat on a baking tray with parchment paper or a silicone mat.
 Bake at 425 degrees for 25-30 minutes.